-The gantry crane operation and maintenance area is comprised of a single large drainage area (Drainage Area 3) that runs the length of the gantry crane tracks.
-Drainage in this area generally sheet flows to the south and discharges directly into Apra Harbor (Outfall 003).
+The gantry crane operation and maintenance area is comprised of two drainage areas: Drainage Area 3 and Drainage Area 4.
+Drainage Area 3 includes a staging area for bulk cargo.
+Stormwater in Drainage Area 3 is collected through a number of storm drain inlets and is conveyed to Outfall 003 that discharges directly into Apra Harbor.
+Drainage Area 4 runs the length of the gantry crane tracks.
+Stormwater in Drainage Area 4 generally sheet flows to the south and discharges directly into Apra Harbor.